Bruce Grobbelaar: Retirement and coaching

-Grobbelaar returned to England in 2006 to play in a replay of the 1986 FA cup final against Everton for the Marina Dalglish Appeal, a charity for Cancer research set up by former team-mate and manager Kenny Dalglish and his wife, Marina, a cancer survivor.
+Grobbelaar returned to England in 2006 to play in a replay of the 1986 FA Cup final against Everton for the Marina Dalglish Appeal, a charity for Cancer research set up by former team-mate and manager Kenny Dalglish and his wife, Marina, a cancer survivor.
 Liverpool won the match 1–0.

-Grobbelaar played in the Sky One's The Match in 2004 and The Match 3 in 2006, keeping a clean sheet in both games.
+Grobbelaar played in Sky One's The Match in 2004 and The Match 3 in 2006, keeping a clean sheet in both games.

 Grobbelaar, also known as "Brucie", is still a firm favourite amongst the Anfield faithful, and was voted as No.17 in a poll 100 Players Who Shook The Kop conducted in mid-2006 by the official Liverpool Football Club website.
-Over 110,000 worldwide voted for their best 10 players in the Anfield club's history, with Grobbelaar finishing 2nd in the goalkeeping stakes.
+Over 110,000 worldwide voted for their best ten players in the Anfield club's history, with Grobbelaar finishing 2nd in the goalkeeping stakes.

 In March 2007, Liverpool's official website announced that Grobbelaar would come out of retirement for a one-off game and play for non-league Castleford side Glasshoughton Welfare to help them in their fight for survival.
 He played against Maltby Main on 14 April 2007, helping Glasshoughton to a 2–1 win.

-On a 16 April 2009 episode of ITV's Hell's Kitchen, Grobbelaar wore a black armband on his left arm in remembrance of the 20th Anniversary of the Hillsborough disaster.
+On a 16 April 2009 episode of ITV's Hell's Kitchen, Grobbelaar wore a black armband on his left arm in remembrance of the 20th anniversary of the Hillsborough disaster.
 On 22 April, he left the show citing a need to be reunited with his wife.

 He was persuaded to play for Winterbourne United in their Gloucestershire FA Trophy game against Patchway Town on 5 December 2009 but in the end did not make an appearance.
 Winterbourne at that time were managed by Nicky Tanner, who was a teammate of Grobbelaar at Liverpool.

-During the World Cup 2010 in South Africa he appeared on Norwegian TV-channel TV 2.
+During the World Cup 2010 in South Africa, he appeared on Norwegian TV-channel TV 2.

 As of 2012, Grobbelaar resided in Corner Brook, Newfoundland, Canada, where he was active in the local soccer scene, playing keeper for Corner Brook Men's Soccer League team West Side Monarchs, and occasionally lending his expertise to the Corner Brook Minor Soccer Association as a coach.

 From July 2014 to January 2018, he was the goalkeeping coach for Ottawa Fury FC of the North American Soccer League and subsequently the United Soccer League.

 In May 2018, he became goalkeeping coach for the Matabeleland football team, and on 1 June it was announced that he would join the playing roster for their remaining group games.
 It was subsequently announced by head coach Justin Walley that he would start in goal against Chagos Islands on 7 June 2018.
 He later became the goalkeeping coach with Norwegian club Øygarden FK.

+Personal life

+From 1983 to 2008 Grobbelaar was married to Deborah.
+They have two daughters.
+He then married Karen Phillips.
+They have a daughter.
+He is now married to Janne Hamre Karlsen.